yulin724/Keren-Project/README.md

  - Coffee Machine automation (Yes!)
  - An Automatic Plant Watering System.
  - Online IP Camera(s) Control
  - Native android application.
-(A Regular APK)
+(A Regular APK) - Working on it.

 # Bugs:

 [Solved] - UTF-8 Problem - Can't send Hebrew/Russian or other unique language strings.
+[Solved] - socket.error: [Errno 98] Address already in use - Fixed by Overwriting the socket port each startup.

 [07/05/2013] Update: All the Server requests are being logged into the logging file,
 		     you can't see the request message on the Server anymore, you don't need it anyway.